-An inexpensive alternative to tile, beadboard is a great choice for bathrooms because it is relatively durable, can be painted any color, and can be installed at any height.
-While you often see it in traditional or rustic bathrooms, bead board does not have to impart a cutesy country feel.
-It can be positively sleek and cool.
-And best of all, beadboard can add a new visual contrast to any remotely blah bathroom.
+Beadboard adds visual interest to any remotely blah wall.
+It is relatively durable, an inexpensive alternative to tile, can be painted any color, and installed at any height.
+While you often see it in traditional or rustic settings, beadboard doesn't have to impart a cutesy country feel; it can be positively sleek and cool.

 Many people use wainscoting and beadboard interchangeably, so the terms can be confusing.
 Here's the difference:

-The key elements of any kind of wainscoting are the panel and the frame around that panel.
+Wainscoting is a broader term referring to decorative paneling used for centuries as: a) a wall accent; b) insulation and; c) to prevent (and cover up) damage to walls.
+It typically is made of wood, and covers the lower three or four feet of an interior wall.
+The two key elements of any kind of wainscoting are the panel and the frame.
 This frame comprises four pieces: the top and bottom rails and the two side pieces (aka the stiles).